andreas-legath/teched2025-XP266/exercises/ex2/README.md

 8. Click the button **"Start Implementation"** to switch the Feature to status "In Implementation".

     <br>![alt text](images/start_implementation.png)
-9. Your Feature in status "In Implementation" shows up in the Features Overview list on the left hand side.
+9. Your Feature in status "In Implementation" shows up in the Features Overview list on the left-hand side.

     <br>![alt text](images/feature_in_overview.png)